mwshaz/AEDEmailer/README.md

 # Requirements

-* SMTP Server
+* External SMTP Server
-* Network permission for the server hosting the scan directory to send Emails via SMTP
+* Network permission for the external SMTP server to access the server hosting the scan folder directory.

 # Setup